pubkey/rxdb/docs-src/rx-collection.md

 console.dir(docsMap); // Map(2)
 ```

+NOTICE: The `Map` returned by `findByIds` is not guaranteed to return elements in the same order as the list of ids passed to it.

 ### findByIds$()

 Same as `findByIds()` but returns and `Observable` that emits the `Map` each time a value of it has changed because of a database write.